-These Hawaiian Meatballs with chicken and sweet & spicy sauce are insanely flavourful and the perfect family friendly weeknight meal that only takes 30 minutes to prepare!
+This Hawaiian Meatballs recipes uses chicken and sweet & spicy sauce for insane flavour.
+It’s the perfect family friendly weeknight meal that only takes 30 minutes to prepare!

 You know when you’ve got a hankering for take-out but you just don’t want to pay the cray Uber delivery fees?
 Yeah, welcome to my daily struggle.

 So in order to satisfy my weekly craving for some tasty sweet & spicy food (while also saving big time on service fees), I make an effort to ensure that I have all of the ingredients I need to make the meals I crave – and do it really fast!

 This skillet Hawaiian Meatballs recipe was a huge hit in my family because they combine the sweetness of pineapple with the richness of coconut.
 I swear its like a flavour bomb went off in my mouth, and I certainly ain’t mad about it.

 Why This Recipe Works